akinomyoga/agh.sprintf.js/README.md

 |`'.*'`              |ANSI C|The next argument is consumed for the precision.
 |`'.*'` `/\d+/` `'$'`|POSIX |The argument specified with the index is used for the precision.

-In the case of the integer converesions (*\<conv>* = d, i, u, o, x, and X), the precision specifies the minimal number of digits with the redundant higher digits filled with zeroes.
+In the case of the integer converesions (*\<conv>* = d, i, u, o, x, and X), the precision specifies the minimal number of digits with redundant higher digits being filled by zeroes.
 For example, 1 will be "0001" with the precision of 4.
 With the precision, the flag "`0`" will be ignored.

 In the case that *\<conv>* = f, F, e, E, a, and A, the precision specifies the number of digits after the decimal point.
 In the case that *\<conv>* = g and G, the precision is the number of the significant digits.
 The default value of the precision for *\<conv>* = f, F, e, E, g, and G is 6.
 The default value for *\<conv>* = a and A is 13 which is the hexadecimal precision of the double precision floating point numbers.

-For the strings *\<conv>* = s and S, the precision specifies the maximal number of the characters to output.
-The left characters will be discarded.
+For the strings *\<conv>* = s and S, the precision specifies the maximal number of characters to output.
+Extra characters will be discarded.

 ```javascript
 // Examples